 - Ministry of Children and Family Development’s Parent’s Handbook: Your Guide to Autism Programs.
 This is a resources for families and professionals within BC to assist in the navigation of MCFDs Autism Funding Programs.

 - Ministry of Children and Family Development’s Quick Start Guides.
-These guides are useful for families navigating a new diagnosis of ASD regardless of their age.
+These guides are useful for families navigating a new diagnosis of autism regardless of their age.